Ethiopia grapples with clashes in Amhara region – DW – 08/09/2023

 In the Amhara region of Ethiopia, fighting between a militia group and Ethiopia's National Defense Force (ENDF) has intensified.
 The Fano militia, which draws volunteers from the local population, has reportedly taken control of several towns in the region.

-The unrest has quickly become Ethiopia's most serious security crisis since a two-year war in the Tigray region, which borders Amhara.
+The unrest has quickly become Ethiopia's most serious security crisis since a two-year war, from 2020 to 2022, in the Tigray region, which borders Amhara.
 On Wednesday, ENDF announced its first battlefield breakthrough in two significant towns since fighting erupted last week.
 The federal troops said they had pushed local militia out of most of Gondar and Lalibela.

 According to the news agency Reuters, a resident in the holy town of Lalibela, which Fano fighters took control of last week, said he saw militiamen leaving the town on Wednesday morning amid reports that ENDF reinforcements were approaching.

 "People are suffering," a resident in Gondar, the second-biggest city in Amhara, told DW.
-"Humanitarian supplies are difficult because medicines are not available," the resident complained, adding that fighting was also occurring nearby.
+"Humanitarian supplies are difficult, medicines are not available," the resident complained, adding that fighting was also occurring nearby.

 Protests against the government